Abu Musa al-Ash'ari: Following the assassination of Uthman

 There are many unresolved issues regarding the First Fitna (literally "trial") period of dissension and civil war, which split the Muslim community following the assassination of the Caliph Uthman.
-When Ali arrived in Kufa in 656 seeking support against Aishah bint Abi Bakr and the Basrans it is agreed that Abu Musa (then the governor of Kufa), urged his subjects not to support Ali and avoid participation in the upcoming battle.
+When Ali arrived in Kufa in 656 seeking support against Aisha bint Abi Bakr and the Basrans it is agreed that Abu Musa (then the governor of Kufa), urged his subjects not to support Ali and avoid participation in the upcoming battle.
 When his advice was rejected and the people of Kufa supported Ali, Abu Musa was forced to leave and Ali disposed him from his Governorate.

-However, the next year Abu Musa is named as the arbitrator (hakam) chosen by defactors in Ali's party in accordance with the terms agreed between Ali Muawiyah after the battle of Siffin.
+However, the next year Abu Musa was named as the arbitrator (hakam) chosen by defactors in Ali's party by the terms agreed between Ali and Muawiyah after the battle of Siffin.
 There are many historical versions of the result of the arbitration court.
-According to an academic research done by Khalid Kabir Alal in University of Algeria, the most authentic version is that both Abu Musa and 'Amr ibn al-'As, the arbitrator appointed by Muawiyah I, decided that Muawiyah will be deposed, and the fate of the murderers of Uthman will be decided by the remaining of The Ten Promised Paradise.
+According to academic research done by Khalid Kabir Alal at the University of Algeria, the most authentic version is that both Abu Musa and 'Amr ibn al-'As, the arbitrator appointed by Muawiyah I, decided that Muawiyah will be deposed, and the fate of the murderers of Uthman will be decided by the remaining of The Ten Promised Paradise.

 After this Abu Musa died in Mecca and some say in Kufa.
-There are a number of different dates given for his death, the most common being 662 and 672.
+There are several different dates given for his death, the most common being 662 and 672.

 Contributions to Islamic learning

 Despite Abu Musa's reputation as a soldier and politician, he was also praised for his beautiful recitation of the Qur'an, and he is associated with one of the early versions (mashahef), which was superseded by Uthman's recension.
 Some of the variants of Abu Musa's version have been preserved.
 He was also a respected faqih and was regarded among the leading judges in early Muslim history.
-People used to say: "The judges in this ummah are four: Umar, Ali ibn Abi Talib, Abu Musa and Zayd ibn Thabit."
+People used to say: "The judges in this ummah are four: Umar, Ali ibn Abi Talib, Abu Musa, and Zayd ibn Thabit."
 Abu Musa is also credited with narrating numerous hadith, as well as being the ancestor of the founder of the Ash'ari theological school within Islam, Abu al-Hasan al-Ash'ari (d.935).